sa184/9Fizik/README.md

-the olive in pan.Then put the onion and one spoon to mato sauce in pan.Put the spinachs in pan and add the spices.Some cook it in pan.Then crack the egg and cook it again.Bon appetite.!(Resim kıyamadım)!
+the olive in pan.Then put the onion and one spoon to mato sauce in pan.Put the spinachs in pan and add the spices.Some cook it in pan.Then crack the egg and cook it again.Bon appetite.!(Resim koyamadım)!

             Ailemin Vücut Kitle Endeksi

 Annem=33 kg/m2
-Babam=28.7 kg/m2
+Babam=28.7 kg/m2.
 Ben=24.4 kg/m2

+Bilgilerim:

+Samet perçin
+No:45 sınıf:9/A